sdsouza42/dicegameProject/README.md

-# Simple Dice Game - Static Web Application
+# Simple Dice Game - Web Application

 1. Project Description
    A dice game where a user plays against the computer.
 The user and the computer each roll a pair of dice 3 times.
 After the third roll of the dice the player with highest score wins.